floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 should do the trick.

 No, we are not using the [form builders that Phoenix provides](http://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html), but feel free to read up on them.

-They're very changeset-centric at the moment and I do miss the equivalents for just building tags.
 We can just use plain HTML instead.

-I also changed the `app.html.eex` a bit.

 If that is all too much frontend stuff for you, i suggest you look at the `02-simple-frontend` [tag here](https://github.com/floriank/kitteh-phoenix/tree/02-simple-frontend).

 ## New routes

-We defined a `/upload` path that the form uses, but this route is nowhere to be found.
+We defined an `/upload` path that the form uses, but this route is nowhere to be found.
 Let's add it:

 ```elixir
 # see web/router.ex